 Actually Kevin and I get to catch up every year or so at EDUCAUSE events, and marvel at how we entered college in different fields (me in Geology, he in engineering) and both end up in IT.

-When You Run Across Your High School Buddy on OLDaily by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+When You Run Across Your High School Buddy on OLDaily by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.